-Morecambe War Memorial Hall is situated opposite the Parish Church, in Church Lane, adjacent to the centre of old Poulton.
+Morecambe War Memorial HallMorecambe War Memorial Hall is situated opposite the Parish Church, in Church Street, near to the centre of old Poulton.

 Designed by W. Gilbert Scott, of London, and funded by public subscription, it was opened in 1926, by Lord Richard Cavendish, as a memorial to the people of the town who gave their lives in The Great War.

 The kitchen/café and the main hall are both accessible by ramp or without having to use steps.
-There are toilet facilities for people with disabilities in the Café area and in the main hall.
+There are toilet facilities for people with disabilities in the café area and in the main hall.

 Booking the Hall